Identifying the Key Attributes in an Unlabeled Event Log for Automated Process Discovery: Open Problems

 \section{Open Problems}

-As is found from the evaluation above, our method needs more polishment in terms of accuracy and computation time.
-How well we can narrow down candidates in the first stage would be a key to improving accuracy and reducing computation time at the same time.
-One of the promising directions would be to incorporate a context-aware approach (e.g., \cite{Mounira2010-rw, Song2019-fu, Vom_Brocke2021-gz}).
+As the evaluation above shows, our method needs more polishment in terms of accuracy and computation time, in particular, when a given dataset is large.
+How well we can narrow down candidates in the first stage would be key to improving accuracy and reducing computation time at the same time.
+Our current approach is to judge the possibility of each key attribute against each table column.
+However, one possible solution is to take into account information captured from multiple columns or even from a whole table.
+Although their work's objective is not exactly the same as ours, Zhang~et~al. proposed to consider the relationships between adjacent columns to identify each table column's type~{\cite{zhang2020sato}}.
+Another promising direction would be to incorporate a context-aware approach (e.g., \cite{Mounira2010-rw, Song2019-fu, Vom_Brocke2021-gz}).
 If we could capture the context of the event log, then we would be able to find more suitable key attribute candidates.

 Regarding the computation time, one of the possible approaches is partially evaluating models with sampled event logs instead of using the whole one in the second stage.
 We will need to make sure how many samples are enough to assess the models.
 Another possibility to reduce computation time would be to polish our implementation.
-For instance, making use of a graphics processing unit (GPU) would help speed up the computaion~\cite{Berti2022-qs}.
+For instance, making use of a graphics processing unit (GPU) would help speed up the computation~\cite{Berti2022-qs}.